NadeemShakya/Car-Game/README.md

 # Car-Game
-This is a classical arcade car game made using JavaScript.
+This is a classical arcade car game made using HTML5 Canvas & JavaScript.